 Cons: The supplier receives no money until the retailer sells their merchandise.
 Given this, they must have enough cash on hand for extended periods to make up for this.
 And if the products don’t sell well, both parties will face losses.
 The supplier might lose capital, while the retailer might lose storage space.

-Cross-docking refers to a system of shipping inventory items from the supplier to the retail.
+Cross-docking refers to a system of shipping inventory items from the supplier to the retailer.
 In this method, suppliers transfer their goods directly to outbound vehicles for shipment.
-Immediately delivering items to the retailers can help cut holding and warehouse costs.
+Immediately delivering items to retailers can help cut holding and warehouse costs.

 Pros: Cross-docking requires little to no storage space, as the goods are transferred directly into delivery trucks.
 Thus, businesses no longer need to hold inventory in the warehouse for long periods.